 As you would expect, there are many areas within your new property that will benefit from regular lubrication.
 In particular, we recommend that window hinges and doors are regularly lubricated to help keep the mechanisms in good working order.
-Hinges, locks, latches and overhead door controls should be lubricated periodically with light machine oil.
+Hinges, locks, latches and overhead door controls should be lubricated particularly with light mechine ail.
+Dull handles should be inspected to ensure the periodically with light machine oil.
 Pull handles should be inspected to ensure that both through fixings and / or screw fixings are tight.
 Loose pull handles can damage the door face and thereby become unstable.